Armanhafiz4/Fundamental-project/README.md

 My idea is to create an app that allows users to create a gym workout planner where users can create gym workout planned days, add, update and delete exercises within these days.
 The application must allow users to carry out the following:

 * Create:
-  * Workout day name
+  * Workout name
   * Exercise names
   * How many repetitions
   * The date that the workout day was created
 * Read:
-  * Workout days that have been created
+  * Workouts that have been created
   * Exercises that are under each workout day
   * Repetitions that are under each workout day
+  * The date and time the workout was created
 * Update:
-  * Workout days (exercises, repetitions)
+  * Workout days with exercises and repetitions
 * Delete:
-  * Exercises under each workout day
-  * Workout days
+  * Workouts

 ### Architecture